 There is nothing better than an ice-cold, refreshing glass of lemonade on a hot summer day.
-In preparation for the upcoming holiday weekend, here is a healthy, all-natural twist on this American classic: fresh mint lemonade sweetened with agave nectar.
+It's right up there with a classic burger or some homemade ice cream.
+In preparation for the upcoming holiday weekend, we're sharing one of our favorite recipes for fresh lemonade.
+This is a healthy, all-natural twist on this American classic: fresh mint lemonade sweetened with agave nectar.
+That means no refined sugar!